 How Much Baking Powder And Salt Should I Add If I Only Have Regular Flour?

 If you only have regular flour, you could still make these biscuits!
 You'll have to add the baking powder and salt yourself.
-For every 1 cup of all-purpose or plain flour, add 1 ½ teaspoons of baking powder and ¼ teaspoon salt to make your own self-rising flour.
+For every 1 cup of all-purpose or plain flour, add 1 teaspoon of baking powder and ¼ teaspoon salt to make your own self-rising flour.
+Note that you should use aluminum-free baking powder here so the biscuits don't have an unwanted metallic taste.

-This recipe calls for 3 cups of flour so you will need to add 4 ½ teaspoons of baking powder and ¾ teaspoon of salt in addition to the 3 cups of flour.
+This recipe calls for 3 cups of flour so you will need to add 3 teaspoons of baking powder and ¾ (three-quarter) teaspoon of salt in addition to the 3 cups of flour.

 No, biscuits made with Sprite aren't too sweet at all!
-They are only slightly sweet and perfect for serving in both sweet and savory ways.
+They are only slightly sweet and perfect for serving in both sweet and savory dishes.

 What To Serve With Biscuits?